skyra-project/star-wars-api/README.md

 -   Docker images of the API for private hosting published to
     -   [Dockerhub] as `skyrabot/star-wars-api`
     -   [GitHub Package Registry][ghcr_docker] as `ghcr.io/skyrabot/star-wars-api:latest`
--   Provides information about various assets in Pokémon
+-   Provides information about various assets in Star Wars
-    -   Pokédex
+    -   People
-    -   Items
+    -   Films
-    -   Abilities
+    -   Starships
-    -   Moves
+    -   Vehicles
-    -   Learnsets
+    -   Species
-    -   Type matchups
+    -   Planets

 # Installation